syncfusion-content/winui-docs/winui/Ribbon/Ribbon-Keytip.md

 ---
 layout: post
-title: Ribbon KeyTip feature in WinUI Ribbon control | Syncfusion
+title: Ribbon key tip feature in WinUI Ribbon control | Syncfusion
-description: Learn more about the keyboard navigation using KeyTips in the Syncfusion WinUI Ribbon (SfRibbon) control.
+description: Learn more about the keyboard navigation using key tips in the Syncfusion WinUI Ribbon (SfRibbon) control.
 platform: winui
 control: Ribbon
 documentation: ug
 ---

-# KeyTip in WinUI Ribbon
+# Keyboard Navigation

-The Syncfusion WinUI [SfRibbon](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html) supports the keyboard navigation to activate the ribbon elements using KeyTip and it can be enabled by setting the `KeyTipService.EnableKeyTip` attached property as `True` to the ribbon control.
+The Syncfusion WinUI [SfRibbon](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Ribbon.SfRibbon.html) supports the keyboard navigation to activate the ribbon elements via KeyTipService, which represents the service that provides the attached properties to enable and manage the KeyTips to the ribbon control.

+KeyTips, also known as access keys or accelerators, are shortcut key combinations that are used to activate the ribbon's tabs and buttons, as well as the Backstage file menu.

+The key tip service can be enabled to the ribbon by setting the attached property `KeyTipService.EnableKeyTip` to `True`.

-The ribbon KeyTip can be activated through the keyboard by pressing the `Alt` or `F10` keys, and the KeyTip for the ribbon elements will be displayed.
+The ribbon key tip service can be activated through the keyboard by pressing the `Alt` or `F10` keys, and the KeyTip for the ribbon elements will be displayed.

 {% tabs %}
 {% highlight xaml %}